bobbyiliev/introduction-to-bash-scripting/ebook/en/content/024-automating-wordpress-lamp-with-bash.md

   * Install WordPress
   * Configure WordPress

 With this being said, I hope you enjoyed this example.
-If you have any questions, please feel free to ask me directly at [@denctl](https://twitter.com/denctl).